-7.2.
-End of the Younger Dryas Event
+3.7.2 End of the Younger Dryas event

-To put things in perspective, Figure 14 shows a less-well correlated example from the Dakos paper, this one for the end of the Younger Dryas event using the grayscale from the Cariaco basin sediments in Venezuela.
-This Younger Dryas event [Houghton, 2004] was a curious cooling just as the Earth was warming up after the last ice age, as is clearly visible, for example, in records of the oxygen isotope δ^{18} O in Greenland ice.
-It ended in a dramatic tipping point, about 11,500 yrs ago, when the Arctic warmed by 7°C in 50 years.
+To put things in perspective, Figure 3.7 shows a less well-correlated example from the Dakos paper, this one for the end of the Younger Dryas event using the greyscale from the Cariaco basin sediments in Venezuela.
+This Younger Dryas event (Houghton 2004) was a curious cooling just as the Earth was warming up after the last ice age, as is clearly visible, for example, in records of the oxygen isotope δ^{18} O in Greenland ice.
+It ended in a dramatic tipping point, about 11 500 years ago, when the Arctic warmed by 7 °C in 50 years.
 Its behaviour is thought to be linked to changes in the thermohaline circulation.
-As we have seen, this 'conveyor belt' is driven by the sinking of cold salty water in the North and can be stopped if too much fresh-melt makes the water less salty, and so less dense.
-At the end of the ice age when the ice-sheet over North America began to melt, the water first drained down the Mississippi basin into the Gulf of Mexico.
-Then, suddenly, it cut a new channel near the St Lawrence river to the North Atlantic.
+As we have seen, this 'conveyor belt' is driven by the sinking of cold salty water in the North and can be stopped if too much fresh melt makes the water less salty, and so less dense.
+At the end of the ice age when the ice sheet over North America began to melt, the water first drained down the Mississippi Basin into the Gulf of Mexico.
+Then, suddenly, it cut a new channel near the St Lawrence River to the North Atlantic.
 This sudden influx of fresh water cut off part of the ocean 'conveyor belt', the warm Atlantic water stopped flowing North, and the Younger Dryas cooling was started.
-It was the re-start of the circulation that could have ended the Younger Dryas at its rapid tipping point, propelling the Earth into the warmer Pre-Boreal era.
+It was the restart of the circulation that could have ended the Younger Dryas at its rapid tipping point, propelling the Earth into the warmer Pre-Boreal era.